mmazzarolo/react-native-modal-datetime-picker/README.md

 ## Description

-This library exposes a cross-platform interface for showing the native date and time pickers inside a modal.
+This library exposes a cross-platform interface for showing the native date-picker and time-picker inside a modal.
 You will have an unified user experience, you won't have to worry anymore about testing the device platform and you won't have to programmatically call the Android TimePicker/DatePicker APIs.